interledger-deprecated/ilp-plugin-virtual/README.md

 ## Example Code with Unconditional Payment-Based Settlement

+Unconditional payment settlement secures a trustline balance by sending payments on a system that doesn't support conditional transfers.
+Hashed timelock transfers go through plugin virtual like a clearing layer, and every so often a settlement is sent to make sure the amount secured on the ledger doesn't get too far from the finalized amount owed.

+Unlike creating a claim, sending a payment has side-effects (it alters an external system).
+Therefore, the code is slightly more complicated.

 ```js
 const { MakePluginVirtual } = require('ilp-plugin-virtual')
 const { NotAcceptedError } = require('ilp-plugin-shared').Errors